 So, what more can companies do to ensure their brand authentically reflects they are welcoming and inclusive for LGBTQ+ workers?

-I’ll start by explaining why we keep our virtual rainbow flag flying from Pride month until after Manchester Pride (which is the 27th to 30th August this year).
-First and foremost, as a Manchester-born business, Manchester Pride a flagship event in our inclusion calendar, and it’s one we celebrate in style!
+I’ll start by explaining why we choose to keep our virtual rainbow flag flying from Pride month until after Manchester Pride (which is the 26th to 29th August this year).
+It’s something we’ve done for the last two years – and we always get asked about it.
+When people think we’ve forgotten to take it down, we explain to them that it’s a deliberate, conscious decision that we’ve made for a few good reasons.
+First and foremost, as a Manchester-born business, Manchester Pride is a flagship event in our inclusion calendar, and it’s one we celebrate in style!

-On August 27th 2021 we will once again be live-streaming our hugely popular ‘Pride Warm-Up’ live DJ-set around the world into every office across the Amoria Bond Group, every remote-working employee’s home, and we’ll make it freely available to anyone across our network.
+Each year we live-stream our hugely popular ‘Pride Warm-Up’ live DJ-set around the world into every office across the Amoria Bond Group, every remote-working employee’s home, and we make it freely available to anyone across our network.
 Why?
 Because an inclusive and diverse culture has to be lived, breathed and celebrated!

 Culture is key to attracting diverse talent.

 75% of candidates research a company’s brand and reputation before applying for a job.
 Alongside great training and development opportunities, applicants want to work in an inclusive company with demonstrable D&I credentials.
-I experience this first hand everyday as a Talent Acquisition manager here at Amoria Bond, where applicants regularly cite our action-led D&I initiatives and CSR commitments as a deciding factor in wanting to work with us.
+I see this first hand at Amoria Bond, where applicants regularly cite our action-led D&I initiatives and CSR commitments as a deciding factor in wanting to work with us.